-The medical staff at Drug Treatment Centers Fort Myers looks at all factors involved and develops a treatment program that address both physical addiction and emotional disorders.
+The medical professionals at drug treatment centers in Fort Myers look at all factors involved and develops a treatment program that address both physical addiction and emotional disorders.
 Behavioral therapy, support groups, and medicine are all part of treatment needed for a successful recovery.

 The types of mental health issues that commonly accompany substance abuse include bipolar disease, depression, eating disorder, schizophrenia, borderline personality disorder, and panic disorders.
 In many instances, the mental issues are the direct cause of the addiction.
 However, both must be treated at the same time in order to ensure the best possible outcome.